mishka28/NYU-Python/advance_python_class_3/Homework3/Markdown.md

 # About a dataset

-## I took monthly CPI data frm 1990 till end of last year from IMF`s website.
+## I took monthly CPI data from 1990 till the end of last year from IMF`s website.
 Data set contains most of the countries, but data is incomplete and pretty crapy

 [Initial Dataset](./CPI_Data.csv)